inayrus/FinalAppProject/PROCESS.md

   2. Change the displayed tags in NoteActivity and MainActivity when different tags are checked and saved, respectively.
   3. Allow the user to create new tags.
   4. Implement a filter-on-tags option in MainActivity.
 * I succeeded in executing the first three points.
 There does seem to be a bug in the third point, however.
 If the user unselects all the tags, or when they make a new tag but it has no string (""), the NoteActivity displays a small gray rectangle.

+#### Day 6
+* Implemented filter function in main